-And we've only scratched the surface here, we don't have time to get into Luke's version of these events - but he tells us how, before any of these things happened, God showed up to surprise Zechariah and Elizabeth with news of another unexpected pregnancy: they would have a child who would grow up to be known as John the Baptist, who would capture people's attention and point them to the coming Christ.
+Well, we've only scratched the surface here, we don't have time to get into Luke's version of these events - but he tells us how, before any of these things happened, God showed up to surprise Zechariah and Elizabeth with news of another unexpected pregnancy: they would have a child who would grow up to be known as John the Baptist, who would capture people's attention and point them to the coming Christ.

-Luke also tells us about the angels who showed up and surprised shepherds one night announcing good tidings of great joy because a child has been born, who is Christ the Lord - the long awaited Savior, the Messiah - and He could be found wrapped in swaddling cloths and lying in a manager.
+Luke also tells us that God wasn't just interested in kings and wisemen, angels surprised shepherds with good tidings of great joy because a child had been born, who is Christ the Lord - the long-awaited Savior, the Messiah - and He could be found wrapped in swaddling cloths and lying in a manager.